 |April 2013:||Our CHI 2013 paper on environmental crowdsourcing has received a Best Paper Honorable Mention.|

 |Dec 2012:||GHOST, our EU FET-Open proposal on organic shape changing interfaces, has received funding.|

 |Dec 2012:||Added details of Close the Doors, a pro-environmental crowdsourcing project.|

 Prospective PhD Students:

-I am looking for PhD students who are passionate about designing new interactive technologies that can help to address high impact social and economic challenges.
-If you are interested, please contact me to discuss potential projects and funding possibilities.
+I am looking for PhD students who are passionate about designing new interactive technologies that help to address important social and economic challenges.
+If you are interested in undertaking a PhD with the Bristol Interaction and Graphics group, please contact me to discuss projects and funding possibilities.

 The Experience of Agency: This is an ongoing project in which I am applying implicit metrics – derived from recent research in Cognitive Neuroscience – to explore peoples’ experience of personal agency when interacting with new technologies, such as on-body interactions and intelligent interfaces.
 Details here.